State Highway 57 (New Zealand): Route

 State Highway 57 starts south of Levin, 2 km north of the locality of Ohau.
 The highway immediately crosses the North Island Main Trunk at level, before heading eastwards on Kimberley Road for two kilometres.
 SH 57 then turns sharply left onto Arapaepae Road and heads northwards, bypassing and forming the eastern boundary of Levin.

 SH 57 proceeds straight to Ihakara, before gently winding its way over Laws Hill to the southeastern corner of the town of Shannon.
 The highway S-bends through the town, ending up running parallel to the North Island Main Trunk as it exits the town.
 SH 57 runs straight parallel to the NIMT for five kilometres to Makerua, where the highway meets SH 56 the only state highway met by SH 57 other than at its termini.

-The highway moves its route away from the railway line, meandering to the east slightly and crossing the many branches of the Tokomaru River, a tributary to the Manawatu River.
-SH 57 then passes through Tokomaru, then briefly runs parallel to the NIMT again for the last time before the NIMT crosses the Manawatu River to Palmerston North.
+The highway moves its route away from the railway line, meandering to the east slightly and crossing the many branches of the Tokomaru River, a tributary to the Manawatū River.
+SH 57 then passes through Tokomaru, then briefly runs parallel to the NIMT again for the last time before the NIMT crosses the Manawatū River to Palmerston North.

 SH 57 continues in a northeasterly direction through the locality of Linton, then proceeds to the Linton Military Camp, passing south of the actual camp itself.
 West of the military camp, SH 57 intersects with Tennant Drive, which takes traffic off the highway for the city of Palmerston North.
 As the connection from Tennant Drive to SH 57 southbound is given priority, SH 57 itself turns right onto Old West Road, passing south of the campus of Massey University, to Summerhill.

 At Summerhill, SH 57 turns right onto Aokautere Drive, while the road to the left proceeds into Palmerston North.
 The highway passes north of the International Pacific College and through the outlying Palmerston North suburb of Summerhill.
 Much of Summerhill has only been developed since the late 1990s, so most of the suburb has been built with State Highway 57 as the arterial route.
-Leaving Summerhill, the road meets up with the Manawatu River and follows it general route for the remainder of the highways length.
+Leaving Summerhill, the road meets up with the Manawatū River and follows it general route for the remainder of the highways length.

 At Aokautere, the highway intersects with the northern end of the Pahiatua Track, a local route over the northern foothills of the Tararua Ranges to the town of Pahiatua.
-This road is heavily trafficked in the event of the closure of the Manawatu Gorge due to slips.
+This road is heavily trafficked in the event of the closure of the Manawatū Gorge due to slips.
 State Highway 57 between Aokautere and Ashhurst is then used to take traffic from State Highway 3 to the Pahiatua Track.

-From Aokautere, the highway proceeds straight on the southern banks of the Manawatu River to the western end of the Manawatu Gorge.
-Two kilometres southeast of the town of Ashhurst, and one kilometre from the western end of the Manawatu Gorge, State Highway 57 meets State Highway 3 and terminates.
+From Aokautere, the highway proceeds straight on the southern banks of the Manawatū River to the western end of the Manawatū Gorge.
+Two kilometres southeast of the town of Ashhurst, and one kilometre from the western end of the Manawatū Gorge, State Highway 57 meets State Highway 3 and terminates.